 Call our team to find out how much compensation you could be owed following a successful manual handling injury claim.

-When Can You Claim Compensation For A Manual Handling Accident?
+Can I Claim Compensation For A Manual Handling Accident?

 Manual handling is the term used to describe using physical force to carry, push, lift and drag objects as part of your job.
 Employers are required to take steps to prevent a manual handling accident at work.

 In workplaces a duty of care is owed by the employer to their employees as outlined in the Health and Safety at Work etc. Act 1974 (HASAWA).
-It requires employers to take reasonable and practicable steps to prevent employees from experiencing harm as they work.
+This means that employers have to take reasonable steps to prevent harm to employees as they work.

 Amongst the many ways to ensure this, employers can carry out risk assessments of their workplace and on-site procedures.
 Additionally, the Manual Handling Operations Regulations 1992 sets out the more specific responsibilities they have regarding manual handling activities.
 It states they must: